w3f/Grants-Program/README.md

 Besides, we also have a **community room for all grant recipients**.
 Head over to that room to share your experience with other grantees, ask grants-related questions or simply hang out:

 - [W3F Grants Community](https://matrix.to/#/!XpynPDLusWUWfDpaqr:matrix.org?via=web3.foundation&via=matrix.org)

+### Office Hours

+Web3 Foundation Grants Office Hours are a chance to ask the grants team directly questions regarding a specific grant application.
+It offers
+- General guidance regarding the grants program
+- Some quick initial feedback
+- Navigating the ecosystem

+It’s **not** a chance to pitch your project especially since most of the committee won’t participate in these calls.
+If you are interested in it, apply to the [Web3 Foundation Grants Office Hours :alarm_clock: here]().

 ## :rocket: Alternative Funding Sources